AASeq/Revidere/docs/configuration.md

 Key `target` is a mandatory and its value must be URL that request is sent to.
 Kind matches the HTTP method to be used.

+Key `insecure` is an optional boolean key with default of `false`.
+If set to `true`, HTTP/S connections without certificate check will be allowed.
+Ignored for HTTP targets.

 Example:
 ```yaml
 - kind: get